 Review and update for next year

 After completing this analysis, reviewing your takeaways can help you prioritize what you need to change for the next enrollment season.
-For example, if a high percentage of a client’s employees enrolled in both Aflac’s Critical Illness and Hospital Indemnity plans, you might recommend that this client include a few more supplemental offerings.
-And if a considerable number of employees report a lack of understanding as it pertains to their overall benefits plan, perhaps you encourage your client to mandate a benefits information session before the next enrollment period.
+And if a considerable number of employees report a lack of understanding as it pertains to their overall benefits plan, you may want to recommend that your client hold mandatory benefits information sessions before the next enrollment period.

 Regardless of the size and scope of these changes, helping your client make prudent updates at this stage can put you in front of the game – ultimately boosting your enrollment readiness in advance of next year’s season.